hieunc229/CodexModelSwitcher/README.md

 Codex may need to be restarted after changing provider, model, or OpenAI account settings.

 API keys and OpenAI credentials are sensitive.
 Treat files under `~/.codex/` like secrets.

+## Provider Status

+Codex now uses OpenAI's Responses API for custom providers and deprecated `wire_api = "chat"`.
+For providers that only support Chat Completions, enable the built-in compatibility proxy to translate Codex `/responses` calls to `/chat/completions`.

 ## License